 Both maple and beech are readily available.

 Beech retails for around $6.29 per board foot, with soft maple coming in slightly more expensive at $6.49 per board foot.
-On the other hand, hard maple is considerably more costly, at $8.99 per board foot.
+On the other hand, hard maple is considerably more costly, at $8.99.

 Which is Better for Furniture, Maple or Beech?

-Because woodworkers consider beech less attractive for furniture than other woods, it tends to be less expensive, and they use it for table and chair legs, the bottoms of drawers, and the backs and sides of bureaus.
+Because woodworkers consider beech less attractive for furniture than other woods which may have tight grain, it tends to be less expensive, and they use it for table and chair legs, the bottoms of drawers, and the backs and sides of bureaus.

 Which is Better for Flooring, Maple or Beech?